samundra/dot-vim/README.md

 > This has already been included in .vimrc with on this repository.
 It
 > has been included here as reference purpose only.

-- Install pathogen using instructios provided on [Pathogen]
+- Install pathogen using instructions provided on [Pathogen]
 - Add `execute pathogen#infect()` in .vimrc file

 ### Troubleshoot Instructions